sagemath/sagewiki_to_gh-2022-10-10/days30.md

 == Schedule ==

- To be announced soon.
  The workshop will run from 9am - 5:30pm each day.
+The [[http://wiki.sagemath.org/days30_schedule|schedule]].

 == Food in Wolfville ==